Nigh7Sh4de/roundaway/README.md

   </tr>
   <tr>
     <td>message</td>
-    <td>Optional for <code>ERROR</code>s.
+    <td>Optional for <code>ERROR</code> responses.
 Contains some response message describe the back-end operation that took place</td>
   </tr>
   <tr>
     <td>errors</td>
     <td>Array of strings containing the different errors that occured.
-Sometimes present on <code>SUCCESS</code>' as well when performing an action on a collection and some documents documents succeeded while others did not</td>
+Sometimes present on <code>SUCCESS</code> responses as well when performing an action on a collection and some documents documents succeeded while others did not</td>
   </tr>
   <tr>
     <td>data</td>